The church was designed by Edmund Ware and Edmund Rathbone and opened in 1899.

 We don't have any events planned here at the moment, but we're open to visitors.

-The building is used by Wallasey School of Ballet six days a week, so visits open by prior arrangement only (020 7481 0533) and subject to class times.
+The building is used by Wallasey School of Ballet seven days a week, so visits for groups are welcome by prior arrangement only.
 The exterior is visible from the street.
+To arrange a group visit please contact us.

 Disabled access is available by lift.
 WC.

-The nearest rail stations are Wallasey Village or Wallasey Grove Road, from where buses connect to Liscard town centre, 3 minutes walk to the church in Manor Road.
+The nearest MerseyRail stations are Wallasey Village or Wallasey Grove Road, from where buses connect to Liscard town centre, 3 minutes walk to the church in Manor Road.
 Car parking in adjacent streets.

-If you are interested to explore Wallasey, the History of Wallasey website will guide you to interesting buildings and tell you about the history of the area.
+Explore Wallasey at the History of Wallasey website which will guide you to interesting buildings and history of the area.

 Open for visits by prior arrangement, to fit around class times, with Wallasey School of Ballet (020 7481 0533).